jibstack64/know-it-all/README.md

 - `-r/readable` - If an `@/item` is specified, the contents of that specific item will be beautified and fed to the console; if not, all items will be displayed in a neat, readable style.
 - `-V/verbose` - If passed, warning errors will be shown.
 Use this if you are unsure to the issue at hand.
 - `-c/colourless` - Disables colours.
 This is useful for older terminals, particularly on Windows.
+- `-F/force` - Forces the program to run despite fatal errors.
+Use with caution.

 ### Builds
 Releases currently ship with **Windows 7+** and **Linux** builds.
 You may build it yourself, add preprocessor fields for OS-compatibility, and create a PR, if you so wish.